 - Informatica recommends that you use a unique directory name to separate these CDC objects from the PowerExchange code.
-This practice makes migrating to a another PowerExchange version easier. - PowerExchange C-ISAM control files, such as the CCT, CDEP, and CDCT files, must be stored on local disk.
-Do not locate these files in SAN or NAS storage. - To specify a path to the directory that contains extraction maps, use the CAPT_XTRA statement.
+This practice makes migrating to a another PowerExchange version easier. - Informatica recommends that, if possible, PowerExchange C-ISAM control files, such as the CCT, CDEP, and CDCT files be located on local disk for performance and reliability purposes. - To specify a path to the directory that contains extraction maps, use the CAPT_XTRA statement.